halfwit/registry/README.md

 Registry connects to a `svcfs`, by default checking for an entry in your local ipnet=.
 It parses `/cfg/$sysname/registry`, an ndb-formatted list of local services.

+* Note: It is possible to run registry without a svcfs

 ```
 ## /cfg/mysystem/registry